quanteda/tutorials.quanteda.io/content/machine-learning/regression.en.markdown

                    family = "binomial")
 ```

-As an initial evaluation of the model, let's take a look at the most predictive features.
+As an initial evaluation of the model, we print the most predictive features.
 We begin by obtaining the best value of `lambda`:

 ```r